harshthakur066/Face-Detection/README.md

 You can grab Clarifai API key [here](https://www.clarifai.com/)

-**Use postgres sql for database for this web-app.
+**Use postgres sql as database for this web-app.